 Imagine there could be one place to manage your entire workforce, with complete transparency over your risk and compliance.
 Sitepass offers a complete workforce management solution for businesses and individuals to connect and manage compliance, risk and onboarding.

 We’ve found that many companies either operate with many separate systems, or battle with spreadsheets to manage the complexities of their workforce.
-This can lead to things falling through the cracks, for example; out-of-date information or expired licences.
+This can lead to things falling through the cracks, for example; out-of-date information or expired licenses.

 Sitepass automates and maintains information in one central place.
 This transparency allows companies to ensure that their entire workforce is compliant, up-to-date and adheres to workplace health and safety regulations.
 There are all sorts of add-ons too, which can help businesses understand the skillsets of their extended employees and support their ongoing development.